 Exercise for MCI

-The approach I consider most promising is exercise, although it’s unclear which exercise is best.
+The approach that seems most promising is exercise, although it’s unclear which exercise is best.
 One randomized study showed an improvement in patients doing different exercises, another indicated that resistance training helped.

 A sensible approach is to include all important types of exercise.
 That is: aerobic, resistance, balance, and flexibility exercises.

 Although it may not be clear which one is best for MCI, all four are necessary to maintain overall health and mobility in older adults.

 You can learn more about the four types of exercise at the National Institute on Aging’s site: Four Types of Exercise Can Improve Your Health and Physical Ability.

 Dietary approaches for MCI

 There is research to suggest that diet plays a role in dementia.
 However, it’s not yet clear what particular diet will prevent MCI progressing.